The social purpose gap

 Climate change is one of the most important issues facing the natural resources sector.
 At a time when younger generations are looking for more from their employers, how can the industry attract and retain talent to help meet the challenges ahead?

-“Organizations that embrace technology to enable them to articulate the meaning behind KPIs find themselves in a better position to tackle ESG challenges and obtain buy-in from stakeholders, including future talent,” he added.
+“Organizations that embrace technology to enable them to articulate the meaning behind KPIs find themselves in a better position to tackle sustainability challenges and obtain buy-in from stakeholders, including future talent,” he added.

 To attract Gen Z workers, the natural resources industry must dispel the misconceptions that are turning students away and highlight how Gen Z can help build foundations for more sustainable energy future.